The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 # Raid Buffs

 Raid buffs are one of the most important aspects of raiding in FFXIV.
 The meta of XIV revolves around stacking raid buffs for massive burst windows.
 Most DPS jobs, bar Samurai and Black Mage, have an ability that increases DPS for the party.
-Tanks lack direct raid DPS increases, as WHM does as well.These raid buffs are always on cooldowns with multiples of 30s, which means they will all eventually line up if used properly on cooldown.
+Tanks lack direct raid DPS increases, as WHM does as well.
+These raid buffs are always on cooldowns with multiples of 30s, which means they will all eventually line up if used properly on cooldown.

 Raid buffs, like most other % increases, scale multiplicatively.
 This means that a Broil III under Trick Attack (10%) and Divination (6%) is around 326 potency.
 Stacking these is the best way to maximize their benefits.
 Again, notice that all of them are on a multiple of thirty second cooldown.
 This means that when they are used properly, they will naturally align, causing strong burst windows that will be your biggest DPS phases.
 These burst windows are critical for maximizing party raid DPS to increase damage and speed up kill times.